jgravois/prosemirror-change-tracking-prototype/README.md

 to initialize it with change tracking enabled.

 You can access its state with `changeTracking.get(editorInstance)`.
-The object that'll return has the following properties:
+The object that is returned has the following properties:

 **`changes`**`: [TrackedChange]`